Abri de Buys

 Email: s.faltein@saeon.nrf.ac.za

 Snethemba Nhlenyama is a young innovative thinker who believes in making a change.
-She obtained her BSc degree in environmental and life science from the university of KwaZulu Natal.
+She obtained her BSc degree in environmental and life science from the University of KwaZulu-Natal.
 Previously employed as Youth Environmental Coordinator by the Department of Forestry, Fisheries and the Environment, she gained a lot of insight in stakeholder management as well as community development work.

 Her role as a junior Social Ecological Systems Technician at EFTEON is to achieve her key responsibilities which are data collection and management, the operation of research activities in the EFTEON Northern Drakensberg Landscape, the preparation, planning and undertaking of multi-stakeholder engagements which are necessary for on-going field based social-ecological and biodiversity research in the area.